TRY OUR FREE APP

 The original Star Wars trilogy is an example of both soft science, and soft magic: the rules of the universe and its mysterious magical energy the Force are not explicitly explained.
 (Image: Lucasfilm)

 Banks’ universe is full of science fiction tropes like droids and spaceships — but he doesn’t really explain how any of it works.
 It makes perfect sense from a storytelling point of view: novels set in the modern day rarely explain how iPads work.
 To us, they’re simply a function of everyday living.
-Banks makes a conscious decision to focus on story and character and he proves that you don’t need to know much science to write great science fiction.
+Banks makes a conscious decision to focus on character and story and he proves that you don’t need to know much science to write great science fiction.

 Whether you go hard or soft, it’s important to establish your system ahead of time, so that you can remain consistent and logical throughout your work.
 Knowing how involved you want your systems to be will also mean you can plan how and when to deploy your exposition to maximum effect.